1 A Sengoku drama

 #4 Costumes and design

 Whether it’s Oda with his Western-inspired armors, Hideyoshi with his tasteless get-up, or even just Sasuke with his humble robes, every important character looks and feels just right.
-And I have to be honest: the fight animation isn’t spectacular and much of the show consists of lengthy conversations and drinking.
+And I have to be honest: the animation isn’t spectacular.
+Much of Hyouge Mono consists of lengthy conversations and hours of drinking.
 It’s not exactly exciting, but the great design of the characters keeps it visually pleasing to watch.

 #5 The obsession with aesthetic

 Cool samurai battles are always nice and Hyouge Mono does indulge in a few of those.
 However, Sasuke’s field of expertise is not combat, it’s art.
 Sasuke starts off as a mere collector of teacups and spoons, yet desires to be educated in the ways of the tea ceremony and become recognized as one of the finest aesthetes of the country.

-The show has a political feel to it as Sasuke competes with other lords to receive rare treasures and cooperates with the emperor’s own Master of Tea to establish new artistic movements.
-Sasuke attempting to create his own treasures that might impress his teacher or getting in trouble over his art being misinterpreted as an insult are interesting trials, certainly not the kind of material you find in other shows.
-I also just love his wacky expressions when he spots a piece he really enjoys.
+Hyouge Mono has a political feel to it as Sasuke competes with other lords to receive rare treasures and cooperates with the emperor’s own Master of Tea to establish new artistic movements.
+Sasuke attempting to create his own treasures that might impress his teacher or getting in trouble over his art being misinterpreted as an insult are interesting trials; certainly not the kind of material you find in other anime.
+I also just love his wacky expressions for when he spots some beautiful treasure.

 This contrasts well with his master Soueki, a frighteningly stoic Master of the Tea that forces his views on art, namely the practice of imperfection, on everybody and everything.
-The show also makes “villains” out Hideyoshi and Ishida Mitsunari, in part by making them averse to art.
+Hyouge Mono also makes “villains” out Hideyoshi and Ishida Mitsunari, in part by making them averse to culture.
 Ishida in particular makes it a point to antagonize Soueki and his disciples, Sasuke included.
 This leads to interesting stories like Sasuke attempting to stop Ishida from executing a Man of Tea he respects.